-Step 1: Download or create a file with your blocks.
+Step 1: Download or create a drawing file that contains your blocks.

-Note: we recommend using one location for all your future blocks (i.e. : C:\PALETTES).
+Step 2: Move that file into one dedicated folder.
+We recommend using one location for all your future blocks (i.e. : C:\PALETTES).
+Keeping everything in one location makes future management much easier.

 Step 3: Open a new drawing.